WRNJ: Move to 1510 Hacketstown

 In 1992, Worth was awarded an FM license on 107.1 FM.
 That station became WRNJ-FM and aired a country music format.
 In 1996, WRNJ was given permission to move to 1510 kHz.
-Westinghouse Broadcasting wanted to remove WRNJ from its AM 1000 home because it owned a station one dial position away, on 1010 AM.
-With WRNJ switching to 1510, that allowed Westinghouse to improve the signal of its New York City AM station, WINS at 1010 kHz.
+Westinghouse Broadcasting wanted to remove WRNJ from its AM 1000 home because it planned to improve the signal of its New York City AM station, WINS at 1010 kHz.
 That year, WRNJ moved from AM 1000 to 1510.
-It kept its Full Service Adult Contemporary format initially.
-It also began operating from 5 a.m. to 10 p.m. daily.
+It kept its full service adult contemporary format initially, and began operating from 5 a.m. to 10 p.m. daily.

 In 1997, engineers determined that the station's towers could not transmit the correct nighttime patterns.
 WRNJ reverted to daytime-only operation.
 The current music also was phased out and the station evolved to more of an oldies format.
 By 1998, it was known as "Oldies 1510 WRNJ".
 The station still continued to be profitable despite the daytime-only operation.
 At the same time, management sold the FM station at 107.1 MHz to Big City Radio.
 Today the FM station is WWYY, licensed to Belvidere but broadcasting from Stroudsburg.
 It simulcasts country station WCTO in Easton, Pennsylvania.

 24 hour operation

 In 1999, Oldies 1510 WRNJ began a 24 hour schedule after fixing its tower pattern.
-It aired satellite-delivered oldies programming for much of the day.
-But WRNJ retained its morning show, specialty shows, local news, and local talk shows.
+It aired satellite-delivered oldies programming for much of the day, but retained its morning show, specialty shows, local news, and local talk shows.
 In 2004, WRNJ dropped satellite programming.
 It aired a full-service format that plays adult contemporary music with some talk shows also featured.